FujoWebDev/lexicon-guestbook/README.md

 - [x] Move Astro-based client to client directory
 - [x] Re-add authentication to the client
 - [x] Allow deletions of submissions
+- [ ] Allow deletions of your submissions on other people's guestbooks
 - [ ] Allow deletions of guestbooks
 - [ ] Do Astro trick to redirect after submission
 - [x] Hide hidden submissions when logged out
-- [x] Show which submissions are hidden to a logged in user
+- [x] Show which submissions are hidden to a logged in user on guestbook
+- [x] Show information on submissions visibility in guestbooks list

 #### HTML iframe Client